-Additionally, these content management solutions let you gather photos and videos you’re tagged in and mentions of your company on social media.
-They also include a rights management attribute, allowing you to collect users’ content and repurpose it for your campaigns without any legal consequences.
+Additionally, these social media engagement tools let you gather photos and videos you’re tagged in and mentions of your company on social media.
+They also include a rights management attribute, allowing you to collect users' content and repurpose it for your campaigns without any legal consequences.

 Having a social media manager to oversee company and fan activities online is vital for staying on top of your user-generated content and ensuring that you can handle increasing website activity.
 It also enables you to highlight consumer content which portrays the company positively on social media platforms.
 Your moderators can help curate content in a timely manner, and resolve customers' queries so you can keep them satisfied via continued engagement.